influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 Each task will acquire its type and TICKscript structure from the template.
 The specific values of variables and of the database/retention policy set of a task are unique for each task.

-Now a task can be defined that uses the template to trigger an alert on cpu usage.
+Now, a task can be defined that uses the template to trigger an alert on cpu usage.
 Create a file `cpu_vars.json` with the following content.

 **Example 3 &ndash; A JSON variable file**